top of page

 Image by Billy Huynh

 Carnelian (early: cornelean) is already used in the Stone Age to make beads.
 Pebbles of the reddish orange gemstone might be polished by nature in rivers.
-People use bow drills to make holes in the beads.
+With bow drills, people make holes in the beads.
+Carnelian is chalcedony, with a chemical structure SiO2 (silicon dioxide)

-Carnelian appears in the Wadjet crown of the Egyptian queen above, along with turquoise and other gems.
-Carnelian is greatly valued by the Egyptians as it holds the power of the Sun and the warmth of the soul.
+Carnelian appears in the Wadjet crown worn by Egyptian royal women.
+With its inner glow, the stone is greatly esteemed by Egyptians as it holds the power of the Sun and the warmth of the soul.
+This is what ancient merchants are selling, and well they know their markets.

-Associated with sun gods Ra or Atum in Egypt, and other deities throughout the known world, carnelian is a stone of Kings, Queens and the nobility, but also of the people.
+Associated with sun gods Ra or Atum in Egypt, and other deities throughout the known world, carnelian is a stone of rulers and elites, but also of the people.
 Use of carnelian in jewelry, talismans and tools is not determined by class.
+Anyone can buy this beautiful gem.

 A type of chalcedony, carnelian gets its color from iron oxide inclusions.
-The stone can range from opaque to translucent and pale orange yellow to deep red.
-It's greatly valued for its beauty and spiritual sensitivity.
+The stone color can range from opaque to translucent and pale orange yellow to deep red and is often valued for its color gradation.
+With a Mohs hardness of 6.5 - 7 it's a good carving stone.

-A similar stone, sard, may be used interchangeably with carnelian, through it's, harder, more opaque and with brown-red tones.
-Sard is often the choice of the ancients for making stamp, ring and cylinder seals due its hardness and resistance to wear.
+A similar stone, sard, may be used interchangeably with carnelian.
+It's harder, more opaque and with brown-red tones.
+Sard is often the choice of the ancients for making stamp, ring and cylinder seals due its resistance to wear.

 Beads of carnelian have been found in Greece from a Neolithic source, indicating early trade.
 Later, carnelian trends during the Greco-Roman era.

-Carnelian is regarded as a semi-precious stone today, but in ancient times this striking stone is among the most valued of gems.
-It's often found in grave burials and in the tombs of Egyptian pharoahs such as Tutankhamun.
+Carnelian is a semi-precious stone today, but in ancient times this striking rock is among the most valued of gems.
+It's often found in grave burials and in the tombs of Egyptian pharaohs such as Tutankhamun.

 The ancient Egyptians may have had more local sources but only one mine is mentioned.
 In the metal ages BCE, India is a major supplier of carnelian.
 Another producer is the Arabian Peninsula, to the northeast and southeast.